laurent-martin/ets-to-homeassistant/README.md

 The tool takes the exported file from ETS with extension: `knxproj`.
 The project file is a zip with several XML files in it.
-Make sure that the project file is not password protected.
+If the project file is password protected then provide the password using the option.

 * The tool parses the first project file found.
 * It extracts **ETS Building Information** and **KNX Group Address**es.